Rentlio/api.lib.php/README.md

 This library is official PHP rentl.io api client.
 Api documentation can be found [here](https://docs.rentl.io)

+## Rentlio

+Rentlio is a cloud-based app tailor-made for vacation rentals owners, hostels and small hotels.
+Channel manager synchronization with Booking.com, Expedia, AirBnB and many others, lightspeed check-in with real-time ID cards & passport scanning feature, invoicing, statistics, guest profiles...
+Save time on administration, get rid of errors and stress.
+Focus more on sales and planning.
+Focus more on your guests.

 ## USAGE
 To be able to use this lib, or rentlio api in general you first need to generate apiKey.